TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

   - The --belongs option is only available with the addresses or blooms mode.
   - The --belongs option requires both an address and a block identifier.
   - You may only specifiy an address when using the --belongs option.
+  - The two --pin_ options, the --clean option, and the --check option are available only in manifest mode.
 ```

 **Source code**: [`internal/chunks`](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/apps/chifra/internal/chunks)

 ## chifra init

+TODO: BOGUS - REVIEW HELP FILES

 When invoked, `chifra init` looks at a smart contract called **The Unchained Index** ([0xcfd7f3b24f3551741f922fd8c4381aa4e00fc8fd](https://etherscan.io/address/0xcfd7f3b24f3551741f922fd8c4381aa4e00fc8fd)).
 From this smart contract, it extracts a data item called `manifestHash`.
 The `manifestHash` is an IPFS hash that points to a file (a manifest) that contains every previously pinned Bloom filter and index chunk.
 TrueBlocks periodically publishes the manifest's hash to the smart contract.
 This makes the entire index both available for our software to use and impossible for us to withhold.
 Both of these aspects of the manifest are included by design.